My exprience at FTTA was fantastic and so informative. It was very entertaining and it was a pleasure coming to class.

 A very informative and educational course.
 Great support from the trainers.
 Thanking you.

 The support we received from our trainer was invaluable.

-FTTA was the first training provider in Australia approved to deliver the Nationally Recognised CHC30213 Certificate III in Education Support and CHC40213 Certificate IV in Education Support.
-We were the first organisation to be approved in WA and the second in the country to deliver the Certificate III in Early Childhood Education and Care.
+FTTA was the first provider in Australia to offer the CHC30213 Certificate III in Education Support and the CHC40213 Certificate IV in Education Support.
+We were also the first organisation in WA and the second in Australia to offer the CHC30113 Certificate III in Early Childhood Education and Care.

-FTTA are one of the few organisations that offer students in-house designed training materials.
-Our world class resources are developed by our curriculum development team and are approved by the regulator.
+FTTA are one of the few providers that supply students with in-house developed learning and assessment materials.
+Our world class resources are developed by our curriculum development team.
 We don't just hand you a pile of boring academic books!
-This is one reason why our success rate is so high.
+This is one reason why our completion rate is so high.

 FTTA has an exceptional graduation rate which ranges from 80-90% of participants who begin a course.
 This is well above the national average of 20-30% according to the National Centre for Vocational Educational Research.
 The reason?
 Quality learning materials, professional staff and exceptional support.

 Class based learning is a popular study mode and is great for students who have not studied for a long period of time, who live closer to the training location or who simply enjoy being in class.
 We always recommend enrolling in a class based mode where possible as students who attend classes are typically more successful.

 In today’s busy and demanding world, adult learners are looking for more flexible ways to gain qualifications, increase their job prospects and improve their earning potential.
 Gone are the days where students can afford to spend 20 or 30 hours per week in a classroom.
 Advances in technology now allows students to access high quality and engaging resources in their own home.